 Think ahead when it comes to converting your cash, especially if you’ll be traveling in rural areas.
 Don’t expect to see ATMs or currency exchanges in small villages and towns.
 In many instances, US dollars may also be accepted.
 But change will be given in the local currency, so you’ll have to do a little math to make sure you’ve got the correct exchange rate.

-Peruvian cuisine is enjoying a moment, and it’s about time!
+Peruvian food is enjoying a moment, and it’s about time!
 Peruvian dishes reflect its diverse culture, history, and local resources.
-But even more importantly, these dishes prove mouthwatering.
+But even more importantly, they prove mouthwatering.
 Read on to find out more about Peru’s must-try foods for kids: